BioBoost/object-oriented-programming-using-java/16_inheritance/readme.md

 * a `Bus` is a `Vehicle`
 * a `Car` is a `Vehicle`

-However it would of been illogical to make `**` inherit from `Car` or vice versa as it would not have been logical to state that:
+However it would of been illogical to make `Bus` inherit from `Car` or vice versa as it would not have been logical to state that:

 * a Bus is a Car
 * a Car is a Bus